tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - Fear is your body’s way of telling you that something is wrong.
 It helps you know when you’re about to take on a new job, a new love affair, or any new direction in your life.
   - To access your fear, you must ground and focus yourself inside your sacred space.
 When you have free access to your fear, you’ll tend to be calm and relaxed most of the time because your intuition will be fully activated, which means you’ll be able to avoid unnecessary dangers without much effort.
   - When you allow your fear to instruct your behavior, you may find yourself acting in unaccustomed ways.
 For example, you may fight back or deal with the situation when you’re actually very gentle.
 When your life is at stake, your fear will cause you to act in lifesaving ways that might never occur to you in a normal situation.
-  - When you can see your flashbacks as brilliant survival tools, they can become fun and comical.
+  - When you can see your flash backs as brilliant survival tools, they can become fun and comical.
 You can move from a broken-down victim position into a powerful survivor stance.
 Your fear can contribute an agile, resourceful, and humorous Jackie Chan stance that will help you see yourself in an entirely new light.
   - Fears of the future can be worked with in the same way.
 If you can preplay fearful events in your mind, you can prepare yourself for any number of win-win scenarios before they happen.
 Fear knows that this world is full of dangers and novel situations, and it wants to prepare you for them.
   - When dealing with fear in others, it is important to treat them not as weaklings or overly reactive beings, but as intuitive people whose instincts have become activated.
 If you can shift your attitude, you can help these people connect to their intuitive abilities.
   - When fear is welcomed and respected, it alerts people to danger or novelty, prepares them to act decisively, contributes the energy they need to complete whichever action works best in each situation, and then retreats to its watchful free-flowing state.